Light It Up (film): Plot summary

 Still waiting after a couple of hours, the group continues to hold Officer Dante Jackson against his will.
-Lester tells everybody, including Stephanie and Dante about how his father (Robert Lee Minor) who was gunned down during a wrongful arrest.
+Lester tells everybody, including Stephanie and Dante about how his father (Robert Lee Minor) was gunned down during a wrongful arrest.
 In the next few scenes, Rivers, Lynn, Rodney, Ziggy, Stephanie, and Lester, a.k.a.
 "The Lincoln 6", are all becoming infamous across New York City, as they are exposed and identified on such networks such as BET, VH1, NBC, NY1 and CBS, as well as MTV, as well being announced on radio.

-Debate continues as the events taking place, until Detective McDonald and her colleague (Vic Polizos) debate on getting the kids something, which after several hours of stalling, the electricity being shut down at the school and the SWAT team storming in on the others as Lester takes Officer Jackson on top of the roof.
+Debate continues as the events take place, until Detective McDonald and her colleague (Vic Polizos) debate on getting the kids something, which after several hours of stalling, the electricity being shut down at the school and the SWAT team storming in on the others as Lester takes Officer Jackson on top of the roof.
 There, Lester tells Officer Jackson that he resents all policemen for what has happened to his father, and Jackson tries to reassure him.
 Lester surrenders and Jackson consoles him.
-The comforting moment is short lived when Rodney grabs Officer Jackson from behind to finish the job and Lester trying to talk him out of it.
+The comforting moment is short-lived when Rodney grabs Officer Jackson from behind to finish the job and Lester tries to talk him out of it.
 In the midst of all this, Captain Monroe orders a sniper on a helicopter to take out Lester.
-Things go horribly wrong when Ziggy rushes onto the roof and is shot down by a sniper aimed for Lester.
+Things go horribly wrong when Ziggy rushes onto the roof and is shot down by a sniper aimed at Lester.
 Lester runs to Ziggy's aid and comforts him while waiting for help.
-A dying Ziggy tells Lester he finally stood up and makes Lester promise him to tell everyone why they did what they did.
+A dying Ziggy tells Lester he finally stands up and makes Lester promise to tell everyone why they did what they did.
 Lester promises and Ziggy dies in his arms.
 The next day the remaining 5 students are arrested and taken into custody.

-As the film reaches its climax, the narrator (Ziggy) talks about what happened to the kids and the officer: Officer Jackson testified in court that the events did not happen as the media have portrayed them, thus giving the kids a less sentence.
+As the film reaches its climax, the narrator (Ziggy) talks about what happened to the kids and the officer: Officer Jackson testified in court that the events did not happen as the media have portrayed them, thus giving the kids a lesser sentence.
 Lester spent two years in state prison and has gone off to a city college to study law.
 Stephanie spent one year in prison and went to study at St. John's University.
-Lynn was sentenced to one year in prison, but was released earlier due to having her baby boy (named after Ziggy) and is never heard from again.
+Lynn was sentenced to one year in prison but was released earlier due to having her baby boy (named after Ziggy) and is never heard from again.